Blog/Reduce AI Detection

 Step 1: Read It Out Loud Before You Edit

-Reading your essay out loud forces you to actually hear what it sounds like – not just scan it.
-If something sounds stiff, weirdly formal, or like it came from a textbook when it didn’t need to, that’s your signal.
-Real writing has rhythm that changes.
+While this is the easiest part, most undergrads skip it.
+As you read your essay out loud, you actually hear what it sounds like.
+It’s more than just scanning it.
+If something sounds too perfect (perfect does not exist!), weirdly formal, or like it came from a textbook when it didn’t need to, you WILL have to fix it.
+The reality is that real writing has a rhythm that changes.
 Some sentences are short.
 Others run longer because the thought needs a bit more room.
-When everything sounds identical in length and tone, detectors notice.
-So do readers.
+When everything sounds identical in length and tone, detectors catch that in 1,2,3.

 Step 2: Break Up Repetitive Sentence Structure